Best Distance Irons 2026

 If you're looking to invest in a new set of irons for added distance, check out this selection of our current favorites

-We have looked at some models below that not only help maximize yardage, but also have a degree of control and feel too.
+The models we’ve highlighted below don’t just prioritise power, they also offer a reassuring level of control and feel, ensuring you can attack flags with confidence rather than simply hitting it further for the sake of it.
 Alternatively, if you want something a little bit different, or you want something other than distance from your irons, take a look at our guides on the best compact mid-handicap irons, best golf blade irons, or the best game improvement irons.

 The Quick List